 Gordon Brehaut was born in Guernsey on 24 November 1924.
 At the time that he comes to our attention in 1942, he was aged 17, single and working as a greenhouse worker.
 Although he had been living in the parish of St Sampson’s, his occupation registration card shows that on 9 December 1941 he moved to the sanitorium in the Câtel parish.
 At first glance it might appear that perhaps he had been diagnosed with TB.
 However, given his later activities, he may simply have worked here in the gardens here.

 Our knowledge of what happened next to Brehaut is based entirely on the French prison records.
-He was sent first to Caen Prison for a week.
+He was sent first to Caen Prison for a fortnight, from 2 July to 15 July 1942.
 On 16 July he arrived at Troyes Hauts-Clos Prison.
 His prison record there noted that he was transferred to Clairvaux Prison on 8 August 1942.
 On 13 October 1942 he was sent back to Troyes Haut-Clos Prison.
 While here, his prison card showed that he had several spells in hospital: from 22 January 1943 to 8 February 1943 and 9 August 1943 to 9 September 1943.
 Were these connected with his earlier address at the sanatorium in Guernsey?
 Did he perhaps have TB after all?

 Although Brehaut’s sentence was supposed to end on 15 December 1943, his prison card from Troyes states that he was transferred to Châlons sur Marne Prison on 22 December 1943.
 We have no information about what happened next.
 It is likely that either Brehaut was returned to the Channel Islands, or, more likely for this point in the war, that he was transferred to Saint-Denis Internment Camp in Paris.
 This was the pathway followed by other Islanders sent to his combination of prisons, such as Harry Featherstone, Edwin Lawrence, Archibald Tardif and John Draper.
 If this was Brehaut’s experience, he would have remained in Saint-Denis until the camp was liberated by the Americans in August 1944 and repatriated to the UK until the end of the war, after which he would have been able to return to Guernsey.